macroxue/2048-ai/analysis/README.md

 ## Snake Chain

 Below are a few examples for using the lookup tables with Snake Chain strategy.
-Suppose you are at this position trying to figure how to get a new 64 tile to reach 16384.
+Suppose you are at this position trying to figure out how to get a new 64 tile to reach 16384.
 ```
 ---------------------------------